 The more your business grows, or the more complex your contracts become, the more time will need to be spent working within Excel spreadsheets."

-Not only does this cause a time sink but it also prevents people from focusing on their actual job (particularly within the Legal team) and working towards the business’s overall objectives.
+Not only does this cause a time sink but this contract administration prevents people from focusing on their actual job (particularly within the Legal team) and working towards the business’s overall objectives.

 These frustrations can lead to risks within themselves such as those responsible for data entry choosing to leave it on the back-burner while they focus on their main role.